-We partnered with Rep. Tim Ryan’s congressional re-election campaign in 2019 and 2020 and helped prime him for a successful Senate launch in 2021.
-This case study specifically explores our involvement in the design and development of Tim’s U.S. Senate campaign branding and online merch store.
+Our partnership with Rep. Tim Ryan began during his congressional re-election campaigns in 2019 and 2020, where we led on online fundraising and advertising programs, laying the foundation for his successful Senate launch in 2021.
+This case study delves into our integral role in crafting Tim’s U.S. Senate campaign branding and developing an engaging online merchandise store.

 Our main challenge was to develop a stronger but consistent visual identity for Tim.
 Since Tim enjoyed a national profile from his presidential run, it was crucial to evolve his online look and feel without completely reimagining it.
 We set out to develop a new, more modern look that was inspired by elements from the original branding.
 Our goal was to communicate experience and solidity while inviting a broader audience through contemporary elements and bold colors.
 Additionally, we planned and built a dynamic online merch store that offered traditional campaign merch and items that were created based on viral moments in the campaign.